History of the Incas: Historical Explanation

 It's very likely the Incan ethnic group started as a caravan of Puquina-speaking immigrants forced to move to the north from the decaying Tiwanaku culture, as this was invaded by huge waves of military forces from the south, said invaders would've been the ethnic group known as the aymaras.
 There is archaeological evidence discovered by Francis de Castelnau in 1845 and confirmed by Max Uhle that Tiwanaku was attacked when it was populated, as unfinished constructions were found.
 The exact reasons for the crumbling of the Tiwanaku state may have been the speed and strength of the invasions, giving little to no time for the organization of a proper defense, the support given by the conquered chiefdoms towards the invaders, or both.

 The caravan stumbled across Pacaritambo, and after a few years of settling down, Manco Capac left with a group made of 10 ayllus.
 They reached the Wanakawri mountain, and from there they planned to take the Huatanay Valley (Cusco), which belonged to several native ayllus.
 Although successful in the conquest, the foundation of the city was at risk.
 Their status as foreign invaders posed the threat of potential wars from their more powerful and larger neighboring chiefdoms, as well as the potential for future uprisings from those who would be conquered seeking to reclaim their land.
+To mitigate this threat, the Incas built through intermarriage political and kinship alliances with a variety of ethnic groups.
+Inca rulers married daughters of neighboring ayllu headmen and, in turn, gave their daughters in a reciprocal marriage to that local leader.
+The practice was ceremonial but also strategic: the Incas utilized the ayllu structure to create networks of mutual obligation with potential rivals while simultaneously anchoring their authority in the valley's social fabric.